Joon-Klaps/viralgenie/docs/workflow/assembly_polishing.md

 > - Kraken2: viral refseq database, `--kraken2_db`
 > - Kaiju: clustered [RVDB](https://rvdb.dbi.udel.edu/), `--kaiju_db`

 As Kajiu and Kraken2 can have different taxonomic assignments, an additional step is performed to resolve potential inconsistencies in taxonomy and to identify the taxonomy of the contigs.
-The pre-clustering step is performed with [Kaiju-mergeOutputs](https://kaiju.binf.ku.dk/).
+This is done with a custom script that is based on `KrakenTools extract_kraken_reads.py` and `kaiju-Merge-Outputs`.

 ```mermaid
 graph LR;